 To the extent the Fund holds units issued by a trust resident in Canada on capital account and the trust is not at any time in the relevant taxation year a SIFT Trust, the Fund will be required to include in the calculation of its income for a taxation year the net income, including net realized taxable capital gains, paid or payable to the Fund by such trust in the year, notwithstanding that certain of such amounts may be reinvested in additional units of the trust.
 Provided that appropriate designations are made by such trust, foreign source income, net realized taxable capital gains realized by the trust and taxable dividends from taxable Canadian corporations received by the trust that are paid or payable by the trust to the Fund will effectively retain their character in the hands of the Fund.
-The Fund will be required to reduce the adjusted cost base of units of such trust by any amount paid or payable in a year by the trust to the Fund except to the extent that the amount was included in calculating the income of the Fund for the year or was the Fund's share of the non-taxable portion of capital gains of the trust for the year, the taxable portion of which was designated in respect of the Fund in the year.
-If the adjusted cost base to the Fund of such units becomes a negative amount at any time in a taxation year of the Fund, that negative amount will be deemed to be a capital gain realized by the Fund in that taxation year and the Fund's adjusted cost base of such units will be increased by the amount of such deemed capital gain.
+The Fund will be required to reduce the adjusted cost base of units of such trust by any amount paid or payable in a year by the trust to the Fund wis included in calculating the income of the Fund for the year or was the Fund's share of the non-taxable portion of capital gains of the trust for the year, the taxable portion of which was designated in respect of the Fund in the year.
+If the adjusted cost base to the Fund of such units becomes a negative amount at any time in a taxation year and the Fund's adjusted cost base of such units will be increased by the amount of such amount of such units will be increased by the amount of such deemed capital gain.

 With respect to an investment in a limited partnership held by the Fund on capital account that is not a SIFT Partnership at any time in the relevant taxation year, the Fund will be required to include or, subject to certain restrictions, will be entitled to deduct, in computing its income, its share of the net income or loss (and capital gain or capital loss) for tax purposes of the limited partnership allocated to the Fund for the fiscal period of the issuer ending in the Fund's taxation year, whether or not a distribution is received.
-In general, the adjusted cost base to the Fund of the units of a limited partnership at a particular time will be equal to the actual cost of such units plus the share of the income and capital gains of the limited partnership allocated to the Fund for fiscal years of the limited partnership ending before the particular time less the share of losses and capital losses of the limited partnership allocated to the Fund for fiscal years of the limited partnership ending before the particular time, and less the Fund's share of any distributions received from the limited partnership before the particular time.
+In general, the adjusted cost base to the Fund of the units of a limited partnership allocated to the Fund for fiscal years of the limited partnership ending before the particular time less the share of losses and capital losses of the limited partnership ending before the particular time, and less the Fund's share of any distributions received from the limited partnership before the particular time.
 If the adjusted cost base to the Fund of such units would otherwise be negative at the end of the fiscal year of the limited partnership, such negative amount will be deemed to be a capital gain realized by the Fund and the Fund's adjusted cost base of such units will be increased by the amount of such deemed capital gain.